Introduction

 At The Works, we recognise the importance of the combination of having a clear set of policies together with a robust due diligence program as key drivers in mitigating the risk of modern slavery across our supply chains.

 Firstly, we require all new suppliers of merchandise to sign our Terms and Conditions of Purchase which include references to our Ethical Trading Code of Conduct, and our specific ethical sourcing requirements for our suppliers of merchandise and their associated factories.
 These Terms and Conditions of Purchase must be signed before The Works will place orders.
+Secondly, we have conducted a risk assessment on our supplier base of stock products (sold in store and online) in order to form the basis of our supply chain ethical compliance program.
+This risk assessment considers two core variables: the brand element and the country of origin.

 Our commitment and further steps